MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/user-endpoints-and-application-endpoints.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-ApplicationEndpoint
-UserEndpoint
-Registration recovery
-Endpoint state transitions

 The [ApplicationEndpoint](https://msdn.microsoft.com/en-us/library/hh384825\(v=office.15\)) class is an endpoint type that is principally used by server applications, and that provides communication and collaboration services for end users.